mscroggs/clopenmicnight/backstage.md

 and if you need to communicate with us while you're muted, the Zoom chat can be used to send messages to us.

-We're able to help you with some tech requests - sharing a website as a second feed in the call, playing audio clips on cue, and we can provide our compere as a foil, volunteer or co-presenter if you'd find that useful.
+We're able to help you with some tech requests - sharing a website as a second feed in the call, playing audio clips on cue, and we can provide our comp&egrave;re as a foil, volunteer or co-presenter if you'd find that useful.
 You can share your screen for slides, or play them through your own video feed, and join the call using a separate device if you need a second camera on something.
-If you want to do something daft not covered by this, please ask!
+If you want to do something daft not covered by this, feel free drop us an email at **hello@clopenmicnight.com**.

 We are unable to guarantee a fee for our performers, but we will pay the backstage team and comp&egrave;re for each show a guaranteed fee.
 Some members of our audience choose to support the show by sending tips on [Ko-Fi](https://ko-fi.com/clopenmicnight): we will give the performers a share of these tips once we have covered the costs of running the show.
 For past shows, this has been in the region of £20-40 each.

+# Code of conduct

 We'd like this event to be fun for everyone, so we have a code of conduct for people participating: